 Like all medications, Emgality can cause side effects in some people.
 The most common of these are reactions that happen at the injection site, such as:

 Learn more about Emgality’s side effects in the next sections.

 Emgality can cause mild side effects.
 These include:

 - reactions at the injection site

 In most cases, these side effects are temporary.
 And some may be easily managed.
 But if you have any symptoms that are ongoing or bother you, talk with your doctor or pharmacist.
-And don’t stop using Emgality unless your doctor tells you to.
+And do not stop using Emgality unless your doctor tells you to.

-To learn more about Emgality’s mild side effects, see the drug’s patient information sheet.
+To learn more about Emgality’s mild side effects, see the drug’s prescribing information.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Emgality, visit MedWatch.

 Emgality may cause rare but serious side effects.
 Talk with your doctor about your risk while using Emgality.

 Serious side effects of Emgality can include severe allergic reactions.
 (To learn more, see “Side effects explained” below.)